-Are you interested in hosting a monthly bipartisan (or nonpartisan) discussion in your library, high school, community, church, or household?
+Are you interested in hosting a ProjectCiv discussion in your library or classroom?
 It’s easy!
 These steps can help, but remember to make projectciv work for you!

 - Spread the news!
-Use social media to advertise your discussion and share the articles for people to read.
-This could be done by a google doc or linking to the articles by topic we have here!
+Consider starting social media channels such as twitter, instagram, facebook organization, etc. Use social media to advertise your discussion to the community and share the articles for people to read.
+Invite the community- parents, community members, newspapers, and elected officials!
+Link to the articles you want people to read to prepare for the discussion!
 Of course, people can bring their own articles to share with the group.

 Got questions?
 Contact email@example.com and we’ll get back in contact with you!